 It was tedious to read all his Facebook messages when he repeatedly complains of being 'bored': this remark is made

 again and again and again.
-He told me that his drug-taking was to alleviate his depression, but he apparently ignored the fact that he was surely depressed because of how he was wasting his life (as he still is).
+He told me that his drug-taking was to alleviate his depression, but he apparently ignored the fact that he was surely depressed because of how he was wasting his life.
 Incredibly, many of his messages, written some five years ago, record him

-frequently complaining about his life, much as he does now, almost constantly, in prison.
+frequently complaining about his life, much as he does now, in prison.
 He wrecked both his life and his future, and this was for

-no other reason than his arrogant belief that he could commit crimes and escape any accountability for this.
+no other reason than his arrogant belief that he could commit crimes and escape accountability for doing this.